wslh-bio/dryad/README.md

       - [Snp-dists v0.8.2](https://github.com/tseemann/snp-dists) is used to calculate the SNP distance matrix.

 ## Output
 An example of Dryad's output directory structure for both alignment based and alignment free steps can be seen below.
-These directories will not include QUAST if `--phoenix` is used:
+These directories will not include QUAST if `--skip_quast` is used:
 ```
 alignment_based_output/
 ├── compare
+│   └── sample_exclusion_status.csv
+├── dryad
-│   └── excluded_samples_from_parsnp.txt
+│   └── dryad_summary.csv
 ├── iqtree
 │   └── parsnp.snps.mblocks.treefile
 ├── parse